bxparks/acetimego/README.md

   kB.
 - `zonedball` contains the entire TZDB, for all timezones, for all years in the TZDB from 1844 and onwards.
 The database size is approximately 72 kB.
-- `zonedbtesting` is used only for testing purposes and contains only a subset of timezones of the world.
-The database is only 400 bytes.

 The `zoneinfo` package: